mjyoung/coder_shortcuts/README.md

 - Ruby on Rails
 - Devise gem for user registration and authentication
 - Cocoon gem for nested form management
+- will_paginate for easy results pagination

 #### Frontend ####

 - Bootstrap & SASS
 - jQuery
+- AJAX to autoupdate search and pagination results without reloading page

 - - -